mfrimponm/terraform-project/README.md

 # terraform-project
-creating S3 bucket for terraform-project
+steps to create S3 bucket for terraform-project use aws as a server create a provider block and resource block for s3 bucket